MicrosoftDocs/architecture-center/docs/example-scenario/ai/commerce-chatbot-content.md

-This example scenario applies to businesses that need to integrate a conversational chatbot into applications.
-In this scenario, a C# chatbot is used for a hotel chain that allows customers to check availability and book accommodation through a web or mobile application.
+This example scenario applies generally to businesses that want to integrate a conversational chatbot into applications.
+Specifically, this scenario shows a C# chatbot for a hotel to allow customers to check availability and book accommodation through a web or mobile application.

 Beyond hotel booking, this chatbot could be used in a wide range of commerce settings.
 For example, the chatbot can enable customers to review the take-out menu of restaurant and place an order.
 Or, the chatbot can enable customers of photography studio to search for and order prints.
 Traditionally, businesses hire and train customer service agents to respond to these types of customer requests.
 As a result, customers wait until a representative is available to provide assistance.